 Yesterday in this space, I saluted my brother and sister-in-law on the occasion of their 48th anniversary.
 They enjoyed an anniversary getaway in a town near us and because they were nearby, that allowed us to meet for lunch.
 Since they are both talented artists, we settled on the perfect meeting place, the spectacular Crystal Bridges Museum of American Art.

 When I say this is the perfect lunch outing, I’m not kidding.
 Lunch at the museum was delightful and a splendid first course (if you will) before the entrée – feasting on world-class artwork in gallery after gallery.
 There’s never enough time to relish it all, but the atmosphere (and menu, if I may continue with the food metaphor) invites one back for follow-up visits.
-Continue Reading →
+Continue reading “Poetic Artistry”→

 About the time our grandson entered his second year of college, my Beloved and I began having serious doubts about young people (in general) seeking a college education.
 It wasn’t our first time to entertain these doubts.
 Back when our older son was in college, we noticed he was less engaged than we thought he should be.